telerik/xaml-docs/controls/radupload/how-to/sanitize-upload-file-path.md

 >tip Version `2020.1.330` is [LIB]({%slug installation-installing-lib%}) but it is considered stable which means that we approve it for production use too.

-If you don't plan to upgrade to version `2020.1.330` or later, we recommend you to manually ensure that the file paths recieved by the upload handler are sanitized.
+If you don't plan to upgrade to version `2020.1.330` or later, we recommend you to manually ensure that the file paths received by the upload handler are sanitized.
 The following example shows how to do this.

 #### __[C#] Example 1: Custom UploadHandler__
 {{region radupload-how-to-sanitize-upload-file-paths-0}}